 AND:

-Mr./ Ms. _____________________, S/o/ D/o Mr. ____________, aged ________ years, residing at ____________________, herein after referred to as "Personnel”, (which expression shall unless it is repugnant to the context or meaning thereof, be deemed to mean and include his/ her legal heirs, executor, representatives, administrators, successors and assigns) of the OTHER PART.
+Mr. Jaydeep Bhatt, S/o Mr. Indravadan Bhatt, aged 50 years, residing at 39, Nirman Society, Alkapuri, Vadodara, herein after referred to as "Personnel”, (which expression shall unless it is repugnant to the context or meaning thereof, be deemed to mean and include his/ her legal heirs, executor, representatives, administrators, successors and assigns) of the OTHER PART.

-WHEREAS, the Company has entered into Agreement with ____________________________________(“Vendor”) pursuant to which the Personnel will be providing training to the employees/ personnel of the Company; and
+WHEREAS, the Company has entered into Agreement with Symmetric Consultancy Services pursuant to which the Personnel will be providing training to the employees/ personnel of the Company; and

 WHEREAS, pursuant to the above the Personnel may be given access to or otherwise come into contact with certain proprietary and / or confidential information of the Company or clients of the Company; and